uscensusbureau/the-opportunity-project/pages/prize-challenge.md

 ### What Can You Win?
 {: .section-header .margin-top-6 }

-Prizes range from $20,000 to $100,000 with more to be announced.
+Prizes range from $10,000 to $25,000 with additional prizes expected to be announced!
 We're looking for tools that into one of these categories:
-- Climate Reslience and The Natural Environment
+- Climate, Reslience and The Natural Environment
 - Society, Economy, and the Built Environment
 - Health and COVID-19

 ### What Do You Have To Do?
 {: .section-header .margin-top-6 }
-1. Create a product using the [TOP Product Development Toolkit](/product-development/toolkit/) or by participating in a [TOP Sprint](/sprints)
+1. Create a product using the [TOP Product Development Toolkit](/product-development/toolkit/) or by participating in a [TOP or TOPx Sprint](/sprints) between January 1st, 2020 and October 18th, 2021
 2. Attend an informational session (optional)
-3. Submit your application by email and submission form
+3. Submit your application by the deadline via email and a short submission form

 Submissions are open from September 12, 2021 – October 15, 2021
 {: .usa-alert .usa-alert--warning .usa-alert--no-icon .padding-left-2 }